Usha Resources Ltd.: Usha Resources Announces Non-Brokered Private Placement

 VANCOUVER, BC / ACCESSWIRE / March 3, 2023 / Usha Resources Ltd. ("USHA" or the "Company") (TSXV:USHA)(FSE:JO0), a North American mineral acquisition and exploration company focused on the development of drill-ready battery and precious metal projects, is pleased to announce that, subject to approval of the TSX Venture Exchange (the "Exchange"), it intends to complete a non-brokered private placement (the "Private Placement") of up to 6,153,847 units (the "Units") at a price of $0.325 per Unit, for gross proceeds of up to $2,000,000.

-Each Unit will consist of one common share (a "Share") of the Company and one-half of one transferable common share purchase warrant with each whole warrant exercisable at $0.50 per Share for a period of three (3) years from the closing date of the Private Placement.
+Each Unit will consist of one common share (a "Share") of the Company and one transferable common share purchase warrant exercisable at $0.50 per Share for a period of three (3) years from the closing date of the Private Placement.

 Finder's fees may be payable in accordance with Exchange policies.
 The Company anticipates using the proceeds from the Private Placement for exploration activities on the Company's properties in Nevada and Arizona and general working capital.